system76/docs/content/install-ubuntu.md

 ![Try or Install](/images/install-ubuntu/install-ubuntu-24.04-5.png)

-For most installations the **Interaction installation** type is recommended.
+For most installations the **Interactive installation** type is recommended.

 ![Type of Installation](/images/install-ubuntu/install-ubuntu-24.04-6.png)